 Work with different product combinations during experimentation to find one that works well for your hair.

 So, LOC is the best choice for anyone with high-porosity hair, while LCO suits people with low-porosity hair.
-Both methods work well for you if your hair falls with medium porosity.
+Both methods work well for you if your hair has medium porosity.

 If you’re still confused between LOC vs. LCO, try both methods and see how your hair performs on each.
-Let’s know the outcome.
+Let us know your results in the comments.

 FAQs